How to Request Innocent Spouse Relief: Filing IRS Form 8857 & Letters

 - “No” is your answer to the first question on Form 8857

-- You entered into a closing agreement already with the IRS for the same tax liability you are requesting relief for
+- You entered into a closing agreement already with the IRS for the same tax debt you are requesting relief for

 - You entered into an Offer in Compromise with the IRS